 Some parents and family members find it helpful to receive their own support and consultation so they may better support their student.
 It's common to have questions, concerns, and experience feelings of anger, shock, shame, or denial.
-There are services on- and off-campus (page 27) that offer 24/7 support and information that are available to you as a parent or family member assisting your student.
+There are services on- and off-campus (pages 24-25) that offer 24/7 support and information to you as a parent or family member assisting your student.